mijuny/tulenkantajat/README.md

 ## Components

-* **Liekkivartija** ("Flame Guardian") - The core Python script that handles encryption, decryption, and credential management
+* **Liekinvartija** ("Flame Guardian") - The core Python script that handles encryption, decryption, and credential management
 * **Tulikieli** ("Fire Language") - A shell wrapper for convenient command-line access
 * **Tulisija** ("Fireplace") - The configuration directory where credentials are stored
 * **Kipinä** ("Spark") - The encrypted storage file